kev1nl1u/InertialDriver/README.md

 # InertialDriver
 InertialDriver in C++ per Laboratorio di Programmazione A.A.
-2025/2026 UNIPD
+2025/2026 UNIPD - gruppo OUT OF RANGE